This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Can one use cider vinegar for hair rinse?

-Yes, you can use apple cider vinegar as a hair rinse.
+Yes, you can use cider vinegar as a hair rinse.

 Can you use baking soda to lighten gray hair?